fan87/Hypixel-Skyblock-Remake-OLD/readme.md

 You can make money by coding addons, but don't be a d*ck, the plugin is not yours, it's open source, and the idea is made by Hypixel, not by either you or me.

+### FAQ
+> How can I get the Hypixel SkyBlock Map?

+We've prepared it for you, it's in the root directory/hub.zip, just unzip it and weep
+> Is the map same as Hypixel SkyBlock?

+Yes, but<br>
+No...<br>
+I messed the map up because I forgot to turn the grass spread off, at least I turned lava/water flowing off, it doensn't matter.
+We are fixing it.

 ### Addons API
 To create an addon, you need to first obtain the instance of `SkyBlock`.
 To do it, you can type something like this in your main class:
 ```java